-The post-baccalaureate entry option is for highly-qualified BSN graduates with an unencumbered license as a Registered Nurse and whose career goals are research-oriented to progress as rapidly as possible toward the doctorate degree in nursing.
-Admission requirements to the PhD program – application, fees and more – are the same as those for the post-MSN to PhD applicants.
+Qualified BSN graduates who hold an unencumbered Registered Nurse license and whose career goal is to progress as rapidly as possible toward a research degree in nursing may apply to this very selective program.
+Admission requirements are the same as those for the post-MSN to PhD applicants.

 Hybrid/Online Distance Education Program